 Mozzarella sticks.
 Is there anyone on this planet who can be offered a plate of them at a chain restaurant and not feel a swell of pure joy?

 Can we agree, first and foremost, that appetizers are the best?
 The first food you reach for when you’re starving always tastes amazing but there’s something extra special about apps, delicious apps.
 Give me your spinach artichoke dips, your garlic bread, your fried calamari, yearning to breathe free.
 Your bowls of chips and salsas, buffalo wings, BRING FORTH ALL THE APPS.
-(I’m feeling very riled up lately about food, have you noticed that?
-The cold weather does this to me.)
+If you would like to make your own dipping salsas, check this salsa recipe you can not miss.

 I’ll always have a special place in my heart for mozzarella sticks.
 They were my favorite restaurant treat growing up, my brother’s too, and I can still remember seeing the plate being set down on the table at Friendly’s, the little sticks in a cluster, the cup of marinara, that sad little lettuce leaf tucked in between.
 Happiness.